pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/quickstart.md

 ## 1. Prerequisites

-Pachyderm in deployed on a Kubernetes Cluster.
+Pachyderm is deployed on a Kubernetes Cluster.

-Just before you start creating your cluster, install the following clients on your machine.
+Install the following clients on your machine before you start creating your cluster.
 Use the latest available version of the components listed below.

 * [kubectl](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_install_cli){target=_blank}: the cli to interact with your cluster.
 * [pachctl](../../../getting_started/local_installation#install-pachctl): the cli to interact with Pachyderm.
 * Install [`Helm`](https://helm.sh/docs/intro/install/){target=_blank} for your deployment.

 !!!
-Warning "Optional - Quick deployment of Pachyderm with Console"
+Warning "Optional - Quick deployment of Pachyderm Enterprise (with Console)"
     - The deployment of Console (Pachyderm UI) **requires a valid enterprise token**.
 To get your free-trial token, fill in [this form](https://www.pachyderm.com/trial/){target=_blank}, get in touch with us at [sales@pachyderm.io](mailto:sales@pachyderm.io), or on our [Slack](https://www.pachyderm.com/slack/){target=_blank}.
-    - When deploying with Console, we create a default mock user (username:`admin`, password: `password`) to authenticate to Console without the hassle of connecting your Identity Provider.
+    - When deploying with Console, we create a default mock user (username:`admin`, password: `password`) to authenticate yourself to Console so you don't have to connect an Identity Provider to make things work.
+The mock user is a [Cluster Admin](){target=_blank}.

     For a better understanding of the additional steps and helm values needed when deploying with Console in a production environment, read about the [deployment of Pachyderm with Console](../console/#deploy-in-the-cloud) page.